 Get Pre-Approved Now With a Michigan Mortgage Lender

 The takeaway: A pre-approval letter is a better choice for both the buyer and the seller because it creates confidence and less stress for both parties.

-If you are ready to begin your home buying journey and need to get pre-approved, contact Julie Krumholz from Main Street Bank today at: 586-382-5482.
+If you are ready to begin your home buying journey and need to get pre-approved, contact Julie Krumholz from Superior National Bank today at: 586-382-5482.